-The working principle of Gravity with the UTs is as follows.
-A bright wave front reference star (IRS7, 5.57" separation, K = 6.5) outside the 2" FoV of the VLTI is picked up by the UT Coudé star separator (STS) and imaged onto the Gravity IR wavefront sensors (called CIAO) located in each of the UT Coudé rooms.
+A bright wave front reference star (IRS7, 5.57" separation, $K = 6.5^{m}$ ) outside the 2" FoV of the VLTI is picked up by the UT Coudé star separator (STS) and imaged onto the GRAVITY IR wavefront sensors (called CIAO) located in each of the UT Coudé rooms.
 This bright reference star thus serves as an off-axis AO reference star.
 The wavefront correction is applied using the MACAO deformable mirrors.
-Gravity can also be used with the generic MACAO optical wavefront sensors on the UTs.
-Note that when observing with the ATs tip-tilt guiding at the telescope is performed by STRAP as usual.
+GRAVITY can also be used with the generic MACAO optical wavefront sensors on the UTs.
+When observing with the ATs, the adaptive optics correction is performed by NAOMI.

-The 2" telescopic FoV of the VLTI (UT case; 4" on the ATs) contains both the science target (Sgr A) and the phase reference star (IRS16C, 1.23" separation, K = 9.7).
-Both objects are re-imaged via the main VLT-I delay lines onto the Gravity Beam Combiner Instrument.
-Note that Gravity can operate in single-field and dual-field mode.
-In the former case, the SC target also serves as FT reference star and the light is 50%-50% split between the two channels.
+The 2" telescopic field of view of the VLTI (UT case; 4" on the ATs) contains both the science target (Sgr A\) and the phase reference star (IRS16C, 1.23" separation, $K = 9.7^{m}$ ).
+Both objects are re-imaged via the main VLTI delay lines onto the GRAVITY Beam Combiner Instrument.
+Note that GRAVITY can operate in single-field and dual-field mode.
+In the single-field case, the SC target also serves as FT reference star and the light is split 50%-50% between the two channels.

 Laser guiding beams are launched at the star separator and telescope spiders to trace tip-tilt and pupil motion, respectively, within the VLTI beam relay.
-The Gravity beam combiner instrument has internal sensors and actuators to analyze these beams and to apply the corresponding corrections.
+The GRAVITY beam combiner instrument has internal sensors and actuators to analyse these beams and to apply the corresponding corrections.
 Longer-term drifts of the object are compensated with the help of the internal acquisition camera (working at H-band).
 This camera also analyses the signal from the pupil-guiding laser beams launched at the telescope spider.

-In dual-field mode, the fiber coupler then splits the VLTI field containing the two stars and they are injected in separate mono-mode fibres of the science and fringe-track channel respectively.
-A rotatable half-wave plate is used to control the linear polarization of the light.
-In single-field mode, a beam splitter is used instead to inject half of the light from the same source into each mono-mode fiber.
-A fiber control unit including rotators and stretchers align the polarization for maximum contrast, and compensate the differential OPD between the phase reference star and science object caused by the angular separation on sky.
-The beam combiner itself is implemented in an integrated optics chip with instantaneous fringe sampling (following the so-called ABCD method).
-The bright FT reference star (IRS16C, 1.23" separation, K = 9.7) feeds the fringe tracker, which measures the phase and group delay from five spectral channels across the K-band.
-The OPD correction is applied to a small internal piezo-driven mirror that stabilizes the fringes of both the reference star and the faint science object (Sgr A) at high frequency.
+In dual-field mode, the fibre coupler then splits the VLTI field containing the two stars and they are injected into two separate mono-mode fibres, one for the science channel and one for the fringe-tracker channel.
+A rotatable half-wave plate is used to control the linear polarisation of the light.
+In single-field mode, a beam splitter is used instead to inject half of the light from the same source into each mono-mode fibre.
+A fibre control unit including rotators and stretchers align the polarisation for maximum contrast, and compensate the differential OPD between the phase reference star and science object caused by the angular separation on sky.
+The two beam combiners are implemented in integrated optics chips with instantaneous fringe sampling (following the so-called ABCD method).
+The bright FT reference star (IRS16C, 1.23" separation, $K = 9.7^m$ ) feeds the fringe-tracker, which measures the phase and group delay from five spectral channels across the K-band.
+The OPD correction is applied to a small internal piezo-driven mirror that stabilises the fringes of both the reference star and the faint science object (S2 or Sgr A\) at high frequency.
+To efficiently remove any incoherent flux and possible bias of the measurements, the piezos are additionally modulated for each exposure of the science detector with a repetitive pattern of 4 or 16 exposures (for details on the fringe-tracker, see Lacour et al. 2019, A&A 624, A99).